graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-A notable exception is when default arguments are provided.
+A notable exception is when a default value are provided.
 They are, in effect,
-treated as non-nulls.
+treated as non-nulls as long as the default value is not {null}.

 ```graphql example
 query booleanArgQueryWithDefault($booleanArg: Boolean = true) {